opensumi/docs/docs/develop/basic-design/core-modules.en.md

 ### Extension Manager

 The main role of Extension-manager is to install, manage, enable or disable extensions.
-Aslo it supports customized sources.
+Also it supports customized sources.
 What makes it special is that extension-manager is the only module that can directly depend on extension module, because the extension needs to be synchronized and activated after installing and enabling it.

 ## Module Layering